cliffc2/cliffnotes/README.md

 NOTE - 0.7.0 (old) IS USING ```jormungandr --genesis-block-hash dceef4d6696ead83eadb5104c6383e1905aa81fc7a79ea2ca87a97c2bfd2f4a1 --config config.yaml ```

-CHECK THE RECENT BUILDS HERE.
+CHECK THE RECENT BUILDS (config and genesis block) HERE.
 Will try to keep up with the changes https://hydra.iohk.io/job/Cardano/jormungandr/jormungandrConfigs.beta/latest